open-education-api/specification/v4/changed.md

 ![Open Education API](https://github.com/open-education-api/specification/blob/master/logo.png)

+The OOAPI-specification is finding more use cases.
+This causes the model to grow and also to change in certain aspects.

+New area's of implementation are:
+* Student mobility (to allow students to enroll for courses at guest institutions)
+* Combined calanders for students (to allow students for information over instiutions)
+* Course catalogs, to provide students with information on the types of courses that are available at a given institution at a given time.

-The biggest changes between 3.0 and 4.0 are in the endpoints supported and the model that is used to create the new 4.0 specification
+The biggest changes between 3.0 and 4.0 are in the endpoints supported, and the model that is used to create the new 4.0 specification.
+Some of the earlier objects have been removed others objects have grown and can now provide more information (for example the person object, which can now have a larger payload)

 ## Models
 The 3.x model is based on: